 - Parent referral

 - Click on this link to watch an informative video on the differences between guidance counselors and school counselors

 Second Step Summative Assessments

 - A Bachelor of Arts degree in Social Work

 - A Masters of Education degree in School Counseling

 - Washington State E.S.A.
 Certification in School Counseling

-- Professional member of the American School Counselor Association
+- Professional membership in the American School Counselor Association (ASCA)